Brooke E. Flammang: Education

-Flammang received her M.S. in marine science from Moss Landing Marine Laboratories at California State University Monterey Bay where she was in the Gregor Cailliet lab studying the distribution and reproductive ecology of deepsea catsharks from the family Scyliorhinidae of the Eastern Pacific.
-She completed her Ph.D. in biology and a postdoctoral fellowship at Harvard University, where she worked with George V. Lauder on a variety of projects, such as fluid dynamics and volumetric imaging of fish locomotion, bioinspired robotics, and bluegill sunfish and shark functional morphology and locomotion.
+Flammang received her Ph.D. in Biology and a postdoctoral fellowship at Harvard University, where she worked with George V. Lauder on a variety of projects, such as fluid dynamics and volumetric imaging of fish locomotion, bioinspired robotics, and bluegill sunfish and shark functional morphology and locomotion.

 Academic career

 Flammang was a postdoctoral research fellow in the Department of Organismic and Evolutionary Biology (2010–2013) and a faculty member in the Division of Continuing Education (2009–2014) at Harvard University.
-She has served as assistant professor in the Federated Department of Biology at the New Jersey Institute of Technology (2014–2021) and currently serving as associate professor (2021–Present).
-She also holds appointments as a Harvard University Museum of Comparative Zoology Associate of Ichthyology and as a graduate faculty member at Rutgers University.
+She is now a Professor in the Federated Department of Biological Sciences at the New Jersey Institute of Technology.
+Flammang also holds appointments as a Harvard University Museum of Comparative Zoology Associate of Ichthyology, as a Visiting Researcher at Princeton University in the Department of Mechanical and Aerospace Engineering, as a Senior Fellow at the Naval Undersea Warfare Center, and as a graduate faculty member at Rutgers University.

 Research

 Flammang's research uses integrative approaches to address the physical basis of behavior in an evolutionary comparative context, investigating the ways in which organisms interact with their environment and drive the evolutionary selection of morphology and function.
-By combining the research expertise we have in ecology, evolutionary biology, comparative anatomy and physiology, biomechanics, hydrodynamics, and biologically-inspired robotics, we are able to approach broad-impact evolutionary questions from an experimental perspective and directly test the relationship between an organism and its environment, ultimately leading to the development of new technologies useful in ecological and organismal monitoring.
+By combining research expertise in ecology, evolutionary biology, comparative anatomy and physiology, biomechanics, hydrodynamics, and biologically-inspired robotics, she approaches broad-impact evolutionary questions from an experimental perspective and directly tests the relationship between an organism and its environment, ultimately leading to the development of new technologies useful in ecological and organismal monitoring.